TYPES OF DEBT

 When do you start to repay your student loan?

-You won’t begin repaying your student loan as soon as you graduate.
-The Government takes into account the fact that many young undergraduate students don’t finish their course and go straight into the world of work, so repaying your loan is based on your income.
+You won’t start repaying your student loan as soon as you graduate.
+The government takes into account the fact that many young undergraduate students don’t finish their course and go straight into the world of work, so repaying your loan is based on your income.

 Student loan repayment thresholds

-The student loan repayment threshold you have to be earning a salary of a certain level before you start repaying with interest.
+The student loan repayment threshold is the amount you have to be earning before you start making repayments (with interest).

-The repayment threshold is different depending on what kind of plan you took out with the Student Loans Company.
+The repayment threshold differs depending on what kind of plan you took out with the Student Loans Company.

 It’s important to remember that, if you’re a student in Scotland, you shouldn’t have to make repayments towards a tuition fee loan – tuition fees are free in Scotland, so this type of debt mainly concerns people in England, Wales, and Northern Ireland.